Judicial review

 When the judge makes a decision to no case, judicial review ends.

-Judicial review can continue after the end of the judicial inquiry only when the person concerned must be tried.
+Judicial review can continue after the end of the judicial inquiry only when the person concerned is to be tried.

-If it's a trial before the court of assises, judicial review shall be held until trial.
+If it's a trial to the court of assises or the criminal court, judicial review is automatic held until trial.

 Accused or Accused